If you specify ON DUPLICATE KEY UPDATE, and a

 INSERT INTO table (a,b,c) VALUES (1,2,3) ON DUPLICATE KEY UPDATE c=c+1; UPDATE table SET c=c+1 WHERE a=1;

-With ON DUPLICATE KEY UPDATE
+With ON DUPLICATE KEY UPDATE, the

 affected-rows value per row is 1 if the row is inserted as a new